 Each bee contributes to the existence of the hive, working together, not in competition with each other.

-In the organization, this means that the silos are broken down and the layers of management removed to become a flat structure where each person contributes to the shared vision of the organization by performing service for the greater good of the organization.
+In the organisation, this means that silos are broken down and layers of management are removed to create a flat structure, where each person contributes to the shared vision of the organisation by performing services for the greater good of the organisation.
 No one service is deemed more important than the rest.
-Everyone realizes that each role is needed for the hive to survive.
+Everyone realises that each role is needed for the organisation to survive.

 In a hive, the queen bee isn’t responsible for telling the bees what they should be doing or where they should be.
-When the temperature within the hive rises too much, more worker bees start flapping their wings to cool it down because they see the need, not because someone told them to.
+When the temperature within the hive rises too high, more worker bees start flapping their wings to cool it down because they sense the need, not because someone has told them to.
 When more nectar is needed, more worker bees go foraging.
 The goal of the hive is to remain in equilibrium.

-In the organization, this means teams are empowered to react and respond to the changing needs of the organization as and when it arises.
-Each team member is willing and able to help their colleagues, to remain in balance.
+In the organisation, this means teams are empowered to react and respond to the changing needs of the organisation as they arise.
+Each team member is willing and able to help their colleagues, maintaining a balanced approach.
 They aren’t restricted by the rules and roles imposed on them.
 This means that everyone has to make decisions and act in the best interest of the group, without a manager or leader telling them to.

 5. Sensing and responding